QUALITY AUDIT TRACKING: THE KEY TO EFFICIENCY, EFFECTIVENESS AND VALUE

 b.
 Develop a Project Implementation Plan

 The design document outlined above is terminated with a timetable of the proposed time necessary to implement the new system.
 One should work closely with the software vendor (solution provider) when designing the plan.
 The timetable may be as simple or complex as you desire, but it should convey basic milestones of task completions and testing points.
-Ideally, if a system is being crafted by a software vendor, a secured website location should be available for users to evaluate and test the
+Ideally, if a system is being crafted by a software vendor, a secured website location should be available for users to evaluate and test the developing system during the development process.
+The result is a better understanding and user buy-in for the new system.

 c.
 Design a Training Plan